 The second half of this "two for one" vegetable is the leaves.
 They can be red or green and sold either separately as beet green bunches or with young beets still attached.

 We recommend direct seeding beets 8 weeks before heavy frost and freezes.
 They can tolerate light frost, and row cover can help extend the season for the beet tops even longer.
-New this year from Johnny's are pelleted beet seeds which make planting with a precision seeder much easier.
+Johnny's also has pelleted beet seeds, which make planting with a precision seeder much easier.

 At market, display beets with the colorful roots facing the customer.
 Cut a few in half to show the tender inner flesh, and mist the beets frequently to keep them shiny and colorful.

 Fennel has enjoyed a rich history, and was revered by the ancient Greeks and Romans for its medicinal and culinary properties.

 Increased exposure on cooking channels and in food blogs has brought bulb fennel back into the spotlight.
 Its mild anise flavor and crispy, celery-like texture make it a good choice for fresh eating in salads or with dips.
 It can also be baked, roasted, and sautéed.